-15.4 Heads of Department should recommend award classifications to the Examination Board for review and endorsement.
-The Examination Board reserves the right, upon the recommendation of the Department, to make exceptions in the application of these indicative grade point averages.
+- 15.4 Heads or Deans of academic units should recommend award classifications to the Examination Board for review and endorsement.
+The Examination Board reserves the right, upon the recommendation of the Heads or Deans of academic units, to make exceptions in the application of these indicative grade point averages. - 15.5 In making exceptions in the application of the indicative grade point averages, the Examination Board should ensure that decisions are reached with objectivity, are highly consistent over the years and across cohorts, and can be reasonably explained and justified.